Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Proposed Framework

 where $\sigma_1\in [0,1]$ and $\sigma_2\in [0,1]$ are two uniform random variables, and $\lfloor\space\space\rfloor$ outputs the floor of a real number.

 Note that our objective is not to find a good pair of parameters $\mu$ and $k$, but to randomize them to yield a large population of diversified metrics.
 The parameters $\mu$ and $k$ are suggested to be randomly selected in a wide range to enhance the diversity.
-By performing the random selection $M$ times, a set of $M$ pairs of $\mu$ and $k$ are obtained, which correspond to $M$ randomized kernel similarity metrics for the dataset $\mathcal{X}$, denoted as